How to analyze landing pages: the four signals beyond bounce rate

 Bounce rate says "good", engagement says "poor".
 Visitors clicked through, but the landing-page experience itself was thin.

-Sample: 1,007 landing pages across Clickport customer sites with at least 30 sessions each, Feb 17 to May 17, 2026.
+Sample: 1,007 landing pages across the sites we measure with at least 30 sessions each, Feb 17 to May 17, 2026.
 Test site excluded.
 Bounce rate threshold: 70%.
 Engagement score threshold: 50%.

 Two numbers fall out of this grid.

 Across all 1,007 landing pages, 216 (21.5%) had bounce rate and engagement score in opposing quadrants.
-That is every page where the two metrics handed you different verdicts, added up.
+That means every page where the two metrics handed you different verdicts, added up.
 So on roughly one page in five, whether you led with bounce rate or led with engagement would flip your conclusion.

 Second, the 50% engagement threshold is a judgment call.
 Move it to 40% or 60% and the quadrant lines move with it.
 The shape of the story holds either way, but the exact number shifts.
-That is why the full method is written out right here.
+That's why the full method is written out right here.
 Run it on your own data, with whatever thresholds make sense for your site, and check me.

 How to read a landing page in 60 seconds